Obtaining Prior Authorization

 Accessing Services

-As a Community Care Health Member, you can self-refer to the following in-network specialists without a referral from your PCP: Emergency and Urgent Care, Dermatologist, Behavioral Health and Substance Abuse (Halcyon), Allergist, Chiropractic and Obstetrics and Gynecology.
+As a Community Care Health Member, you can self-refer to the following in-network specialists without a referral from your PCP: Emergency and Urgent Care, Dermatologist, Behavioral Health and Substance Abuse (SimpleBehavioral), Allergist, Chiropractic and Obstetrics and Gynecology.
 To see a specialist within the Community Care Health network of participating physicians, you are responsible for obtaining a referral from your Primary Care Physician (PCP).
 In the event you need to see a specialist outside of Community Care Health’s provider network, your provider will need to obtain an authorization from Community Care Health.

 Utilization reviews include prior authorization, retrospective post service reviews and inpatient concurrent reviews.
 Some medical services may require prior authorization before you can access care.
 This means a physician must complete a Prior Authorization Request form and submit it with relevant medical information to Community Care Health.
 Information submitted will be evaluated and a decision will be made based on established clinical criteria.